So, what would developers choose: Node.JS app development over Java? Here are the advantages of Java and Node.js

-Minimalist web framework for Node.js, Express is flexible Node.js web application framework providing a robust set of features for web and mobile applications.
+A minimalist web framework for Node.js, Express is a flexible Node.js web application framework providing a robust set of features for web and mobile applications.

-Meteorjs allows prototyping and produces cross platform Android, iOS and web apps.
+Meteor allows prototyping and produces cross-platform Android, iOS, and web apps.

 Sails.js makes it easy to build custom, enterprise-grade Node.js apps.
-One of the most popular MVC framework for Node.js, Sails.js is designed to emulate MVC pattern of frameworks like Ruby on Rails.
+One of the most popular MVC frameworks for Node.js, Sails.js is designed to emulate the MVC pattern of frameworks like Ruby on Rails.

 Composed of several standard node.js modules, DerbyJS is a full-stack framework for writing modern web applications.
 Socketstream is a framework for Realtime Web Apps.